SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1q4dhediWgcbgAP3Wfsky_-roVyfCUe6xi-dhBdHbU4s/doc-with-comments.md

 **Education Guild**

-In process of figuring out what could we be educating ourselves ****
+In process of figuring out what could we be educating ourselves

 > [Comments]
 > Context - In process of figuring out what could we be educating ourselves
+> * Vanessa Cardui: Messaged them to ask.
+Please change to:

+"About all things related to AI, AGI & ASI education for the SNET community."
+>
+> Context - In process of figuring out what could we be educating ourselves
 > * Vanessa Cardui: does Education want to change this text at all, now they're having a bit of a reboot?
+(Resolved by Vanessa Cardui)
+>   - Vanessa Cardui: I've messaged them to ask
 >

+CHANGE TO: "About all things related to AI, AGI & ASI education for the SNET community." ****

-**Gamers Guild** :Gamers guild helps to educate and onboard community members through gamification,
+**Gamers Guild** :Gamers g g uild helps to educate and onboard community members through gamification,

+> [Comments]
+> Context - Gamers Guild
+> * Daniel Oladepo: Underline it.
+>

 conduct gaming sessions for community members, and

-cover gamified projects launched by SNET through educational workshops.
+cover s gamified projects launched by SNET through educational workshops.